Cape Byron on the far north coast of New South Wales overlooks a wild and stunning ocean and a bevy of beautiful Byron Bay beaches.

 What is new in Bryon Bay?

 Once the parking at Byron was as free as the hippy’s that lingered on the beach, but Byron Bay Council have now embraced paid parking big time.

 On 23rd December, 2015, Byron Shire Council (parking map on site) went from charging zero dollars to $3 per hour for the privilege of parking the Kombi down town and beachside.
 It’s enough to make a person down another Stone and Wood. *

 What’s the same in Byron?

-Warning.
-In peak season it can take 20 minutes to travel 5km along the Ewingsdale Road that connects Byron to the Pacific Highway.
-Thankfully the traffic in late April was free flowing.
+Peak Season Warning.
+It can take 20 minutes to travel 5km along the Ewingsdale Road connecting Byron to the Pacific Highway.

 Scenes around town.